History

 Want to learn more about Stagville's history?
 These books are available online, at our site, or at your local library.

 Anderson, Jean Bradley.
 Piedmont Plantation.
-A detailed history of the Bennehan-Cameron families, including a chapter focused on enslaved African Americans mentioned in their family letters and business records.
-[Out of print.]
+A detailed history of the Bennehan and Cameron families, including a chapter focused on enslaved African Americans sourced from family letters and business records.

 Gutman, Herbert G. The Black Family in Slavery and Freedom.
-This book features family history and transcripts of enslaved people's names from the records of the Bennehan-Cameron plantations.
+This book features family history and transcripts of enslaved people's names from the records of the Bennehan and Cameron plantations.

 Nathans, Sydney.
 To Free a Family: The Journey of Mary Walker.
 A moving biography of Mary Walker, an enslaved woman who was owned by the Cameron family, escaped from slavery, and fought for her family's freedom.

 Nathans, Sydney.
 A Mind to Stay: White Plantation, Black Homeland.
-A profile of an enslaved family forced to move to Cameron land in Alabama, and the community they built on that land in freedom after 1865.
+A profile of the enslaved Hargress/Hargris family forced to go to a Cameron cotton plantation in Alabama, and the free community they built there after emancipation.